teokem/guides/setup-macos.md

 1. Power on the laptop and follow instructions for creating a user account.

-2. When asked, also create an iCloud account if you do not already have one.
+2. When asked, create an iCloud account if you do not already have one.
 This is required to install i.e. Apple's developer tools.

 3. Once the initial setting up is finished, go to "App Store" (top-left corner) and install all updates showing up in the "Update" section.

-4. Go to system preferences, then "Software update" and allow automatic upgrades.
+4. Go to system preferences, then "Software update" and allow automatic upgrades (or as a minimum allow security updates).

 ## Microsoft Office Apps

 1. Go to https://www.office.com and sign in using your university email.
    You will be prompted to enter LUCAT credentials and thereafter taken to "Office 365" which is Microsoft's online version of office.
-   Navigate to "Install Office Apps" and download.
+   Navigate to "Install Office Apps", download and install.
-   Once downloaded (to the "Downloads" folder), double-click and install.

 2. Once installed, accept all software updates if any, and also allow office to automatically download updates.